-Developing a consistent step-by-step approach will enable you to develop HABITS.
-And having developed these HABITS during your preparation will enable you to focus on the case at hand and to consistently crack the questions interviewers throw at you.
+Developing a consistent step-by-step approach will enable you to develop good interviewing HABITS.
+And having developed these HABITS during your preparation will enable you to focus on the case at hand, and to consistently crack the questions interviewers throw at you.

 4.3 Practice cases out loud

 One important aspect of your preparation is also trying to reproduce the conditions of a real interview when you practice.
 A great way to achieve this is to do case interviews with friends or with former consultants who do coaching interviews.

 However this isn’t always possible and you will have to do some cases by yourself.
 In these situations, we would really encourage you to practice out loud.
 This means you should both play the role of the candidate and of the interviewer.
 In practice, that means you should ask questions and answer them out loud in the same way two people would do in an interview.